A cookout filled with delicious grilled and smoked meats deserves the best keto BBQ side dishes.

 Macaroni and cheese is another typical BBQ side dish you may miss on a keto diet, just like pasta salad.

 Fortunately, you can use cauliflower for the noodles and this low-carb mac and cheese recipe.
 You’ll create a keto-friendly version that’s just as — if not more — delicious than your old recipe.
+You can also be interested in our New Keto-Friendly Mac & Chesse.

 Besides giving you a taste of what you enjoyed pre-keto, you’ll also reap all the health benefits of cauliflower.